romanmurzac/DrivenPath/chapter_7/README.md

 ```
 ![Image 7.13](../media/image_7.13.PNG)

-Run the same query again after few seconds, as each records is produced at interval of 1-15 seconds, and there should be constantly increasing number of records.
+Run the same query again after few seconds, as each record is produced at interval of 1-15 seconds, and there should be constantly increasing number of records.
 ![Image 7.14](../media/image_7.14.PNG)

 ### Stop streaming
-The sreaming process is a continuous process, but because it was run locally it need to be stopped before exit from the development environment.
+The streaming process is a continuous process, but because it was run locally it need to be stopped before exit from the development environment.
 To stop the streaming process use the command from below.
 ```
 docker stop $(docker ps -q)
 ```